JuneLeGency/android-best-practices/README.md

 **Early on in your project, make a release build** to check whether ProGuard rules are correctly keeping whatever is important.
 Also whenever you include new libraries, make a release build and test the apk on a device.
 Don't wait until your app is finally version "1.0" to make a release build, you might get several unpleasant surprises and a short time to fix them.

-**Tip.** Save the `mapping.txt` file for every release that you publish to your users.
+**建议.** Save the `mapping.txt` file for every release that you publish to your users.
 By retaining a copy of the `mapping.txt` file for each release build, you ensure that you can debug a problem if a user encounters a bug and submits an obfuscated stack trace.

 **DexGuard**.
 If you need hard-core tools for optimizing, and specially obfuscating release code, consider [DexGuard](http://www.saikoa.com/dexguard), a commercial software made by the same team that built ProGuard.
 It can also easily split Dex files to solve the 65k methods limitation.

-### Thanks to
+### 感谢

 Antti Lammi, Joni Karppinen, Peter Tackage, Timo Tuominen, Vera Izrailit, Vihtori Mäntylä, Mark Voit, Andre Medeiros, Paul Houghton and other Futurice developers for sharing their knowledge on Android development.